Bob Rivers facts for kids

 Early life

-Rivers was born in Branford, Connecticut, on July 7, 1956, and raised as a Catholic.
+Rivers was born in Branford, Connecticut on July 7, 1956, and raised as a Catholic.
 On the air, he occasionally referred to the work ethic and competitive streak he learned from his parents.
 (His father was the head of a utility company.)
-He is the eldest of seven children in his family.
+He is the eldest of several children in his family; next in line is Beth, and his other three sisters are Patty, a school teacher, Mary, and Catherine.
+He has a brother, Michael, fifteen years younger.

 He knew from an early age that he wanted to be on radio.
 At the age of 15, he released a bootleg AM broadcast from the basement of his family's home (a prank which his mother put a stop to).
 He also started a high-school radio show.
 He got his first paying radio job when he was 16, but reputedly was fired for playing too much Led Zeppelin.